 ITALIAN BEGINNER 2

 This class is taught in Italian.
-It is recommended for students who studied Italian before but for short period of time ( about a year) and/or briefly lived in Italy.
+It is recommended for students who studied Italian before but for a short period of time (at least, six months) and/or briefly lived in Italy.

 INTERMEDIATE ITALIAN GRAMMAR